etherex/etherex/etherex/WhitePaper.md

 Interface
 =========

 The decentralized exchange will provide an open source interface on the Ethereum platform both as a standalone web app that connects to a node and as a client-browser interface.

-[ needs more details? ]
+It can still be made very similar to what traders are used to with current centralized exchanges.

 ###JSON API